 When two tables are combined by an outer join, any records from the base table with no matching records from the other table are included in the results

 You would create an outer join whenever you want to list every record from one table and any matching records from another table.
 The outer join in the illustrations above shows information about every Customer, whether or not they have placed an order.
 Remember that an inner join would only return records for customers who had placed at least one order.

-Visit the database concepts section of the course catalog to find out more about outer joins.
+Visit the database concepts section of the Sitemap to find out more about outer joins.

 The final join type is a type you should avoid at all costs, which is the Cartesian product of two tables.

 The Cartesian product of the Customer and Order tables from the previous section is illustrated below:

 The contents of this virtual table are meaningless.
 Combining a Customer record with orders from every other customer does not produce meaningful information.
 Also, if the source tables were sufficiently large, the act of combining them could overload your computer's memory and bring the system to a grinding halt.

 The next lesson discusses user views.